AI & Automation For Business Operations 9 min read Updated May 6, 2026

 This guide is for retailers and operations leads evaluating or implementing AI forecasting in Odoo.
 It walks through how forecasts work, how to set them up, how to measure them, and the operational habits that determine whether they actually improve outcomes.

-What AI forecasting does (and doesn't)
+What Odoo AI inventory forecasting does (and doesn't)

 AI forecasting in an Odoo context means using machine learning models trained on your sales history to predict future demand.
 The output is a daily, weekly, or monthly forecast per SKU per location, typically with a confidence interval.